 In Switzerland, income tax is levied by the Confederation (federal tax) as well as the cantons and municipalities (cantonal and municipal tax).
 As each of the 26 cantons has a different tax code, the tax burden varies between the cantons.
 Taxpayers have to fill in a tax return every year, on the basis of which the tax factors (income and assets) are established and tax is determined.

 Foreign workers who do not have a C permit but have their residence for tax purposes in Switzerland Switzerland (L short-term residence permit or B residence permit) are taxed at the source, i.e. the employer directly withholds the amount of tax from the income (withholding tax).
-Normally, there is no further tax debt.
+Normally, there is no further tax debt (Withholding tax (federal law on direct federal tax) (only in German).

 Under the tax code (Section 94 (only in German)), these persons are subject to normal tax procedures for income not subject to withholding tax.
 This means that persons living without a permit in a canton do not have to pay withholding tax for self-employed work.
 They have to file this income in a tax return - just like resident foreigners or Swiss citizens.

 To prevent double taxation in Switzerland and abroad, Switzerland has implemented international taxation conventions.
 Switzerland has signed such treaties with almost 100 countries including all Western industrialised states.
-Country-specific details can be found in the respective agreement.
+Country-specific details can be found in the respective agreement (Legislation on double taxation (only in German)).

 In Switzerland, companies pay taxes on their earnings and on their capital.
 Earnings are taxed at the federal, cantonal and local levels, while capital is taxed only at the cantonal and local levels.